stephaneghozzi/test-page/README.md

 # Stéphane Ghozzi's personal website: test repository

-Here are the files for the website [https://stephaneghozzi.com](https://stephaneghozzi.com) (which is an alias for stephaneghozzi.github.io)
+The files for the website [https://stephaneghozzi.com](https://stephaneghozzi.com) (which is an alias for stephaneghozzi.github.io)

-The source code to generate these files are here: [https://github.com/stephaneghozzi/personal-website](https://github.com/stephaneghozzi/personal-website)
+The source code to generate via Hugo these files are here: [https://github.com/stephaneghozzi/personal-website](https://github.com/stephaneghozzi/personal-website)

 ## Licenses